BBVA/hancock-doc/docs/guide/wallet-hub/README.md

   export HANCOCK_DB_ETHEREUM_DATABASE="hancock_eth"
 ```

-Select a sign provider
+Select a signature provider

-Before sign our transactions, we need to insert a new row in mongodb, into "providers" collection with the data of our signer.
+Before signing our transactions, we need to insert a new row in mongodb, into "providers" collection with the data of our signer.

 ```bash
     "alias" : "fakeprovider"